Dates & Rates

-Kiwanis is all about the water!
-Kiwanis campers join a long tradition of boating on the Puget Sound and living in this unique unit.
-Spend your days on the water, evenings in front of a fire in Kiwanis Lodge, and nights sleeping in our new hammock unit!
+Kiwanis is all about being on the water!
+Kiwanis campers join a long tradition of boating on the Puget Sound and living out in the woods in this unique unit.
+Spend your days on the water, evenings looking at bioluminescent algae, and nights sleeping in the historical Kiwanis Lodge, bunk bed style.
 A highlight of the Kiwanis program is spending a full day learning sailing from certified instructors with the Quartermaster Yacht Club.

 What to Expect

-Most of the week will be spent on the water – learning new skills in water sports and enjoying the sparkling Puget Sound.
-The schedule is flexible, allowing for campers to have maximum input on which activities they’ll be doing.
+Most of the week will be spent on the water – learning water sports skills and enjoying the sparkling Salish Sea.
+The schedule is flexible, allowing for campers to have maximum input on which activities they’ll take part in.

-Activity instruction is at a beginner level, so kids who have limited boating experience will be comfortable.
+Activity instruction is at a beginner level, so campers who have limited boating experience will be comfortable.
 There will also be opportunities to learn more advanced skills and earn waterfront progression emblems.

 A good portion of every day will be spent on the water.
 Specific water activities include:

 - A day or overnight canoe trip – either to the “Big Rock” at the end of Sealth’s property or to nearby Vashon Park, Lisabuela.

 During each week, campers will spend a day at Quartermaster Yacht Club on Vashon Island, learning basic sailing from certified instructors.